parsaeisa/Notes/DevOps/Ansible.md

 One other possible value for this parameter is `latest` which checks the version every time and installs it's last version.

+### Installing docker

+While installing docker using ansible, no error is shown but when you try `docker --version` it says command not found.

+Docker and docker-compose should be installed from a repository which must be stabled.

+So one of the possible reason for happening this issue is that connection wasn't established to the repositry, ansible couldn't find anything and then it thought there was no problem.

+So think about reconfiguring the repository.

 ## Some modules
 Here you see a list of all modules you see or a link to them: